Park Cliffe's environmental promise...

-At Park Cliffe we are striving to reduce our environmental impact and incorporate more of our efforts into the daily running of our park.
+At Park Cliffe as part our environmental promise we are striving to reduce our environmental impact and incorporate more of our efforts into the daily running of our park.
 By making small changes every day and decreasing our human impact on the landscape around us we are helping to preserve our site for the future and maintaining the beautiful surroundings in the Lakes, ensuring that you can come back next year and many years to come.

 Look at our Responsible Visitor Charter and find out how you can get involved with looking after our environment.

 We purchase our meat from Browns Quality Meats, Lindal in Furness (just 25 mins away), we only purchase local milk from Woodbine Dairies at Barrow which we sell in the shop and use in the restaurant.

 In the bar we supply the ‘Lakes’ spirits – Vodka and the infamous Lakes Gin in all of its glory!
 We stock local (and great tasting!) beers and cask ale as well from Ulverston Ales which have proven popular, in particular ‘Flying Elephant’ and ‘Lonesome Pine’.

 In our shop we sell lots of local produce from Romneys sweets and mint cake in Kendal, Lakeland Artisan at Staveley, local meat and milk and if you used to buy plastic cutlery from us you will have noticed that we now reusable sporks.